 Example: An accounting faculty member requests permission to start a small accounting business, with all work being completed on weekends.
 Is this permissible?
-Generally yes,
+Generally yes, although the President must determine what is "reasonable."

 Example: An accounting professor solicits clients for his weekend accounting business using his College business cards.
 Is this appropriate?
 No. This would lead prospective customers to believe that the accounting business is under the auspices of the university.